GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 ### Adding a homepage URL {: #home-url }

-If you want to explain in more detail what your extension does, you can include a direct link to your extension's website.
+If you want to explain how your extension works in more detail, you can provide a direct link to your extension's website in the **Homepage URL**.
 It will be located under the Additional information of your item.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/j71L391YIhEAIZTVUuBw.png", alt="Homepage URL in Chrome Web Store item page", width="306", height="106" %}

 ### Providing a support URL {: #support-url }

-The CWS provides a built in user support management under the "Support tab", but you can include a link to your own feedback management platform.
-Note that you first must activate "Enable User Feedback" under the Account settings.
+The CWS provides a built in user support system under your items' "Support tab", but you can use your own support page by including a link in the **Support URL**.
+Note that first you must activate "Enable User Feedback" in the Account settings page.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/ArMfJztL1OlP6UektUwb.png", alt="Enable User Feedback Support tab", width="800", height="185" %}

+## You are almost ready to publish this item!
+If you haven't done so yet, complete your listing by
+-  Filling out your [privacy practices][6]
+-  Providing your [distribution preferences][7].

 [1]: /docs/webstore/spam-faq/#keyword-spam
 [2]: /docs/webstore/images
 [3]: /docs/webstore/branding
 [4]: https://support.google.com/webmasters/answer/9008080
 [5]: /docs/webstore/best_practices/#choose-your-apps-category-well
+[6]: /docs/webstore/cws-dashboard-privacy
+[7]: /docs/webstore/cws-dashboard-distribution